-27 Customer Service Statistics for 2023 [Infographic]
+27 Customer Service Statistics for 2025 | SlickText Infographic

-27 Customer Service Statistics for 2023 [Infographic]
+27 Customer Service Statistics for 2025 | SlickText Infographic

 No matter what industry you’re in, chances are you probably have at least a few competitors — competitors who are fighting for the same customers you’re trying to get.
 Businesses are striving for excellence in every area possible so they can stand out amongst their competition.
+Delivering excellent customer service is a critical factor for business success and customer retention.

-Customer Service in 2023
+Customer Service in 2025

 Want to make a lasting impression on your customers?
 Focus your attention on customer service by creating innovative ways to reach out to your customers with text promotions, helpful information, and important reminders.

 Plus, make sure you’re reading the research that shows how consumers prefer to be contacted by brands these days.
-Your delivery is just as important as your content.
+Your delivery channel is just as important as your content.
 The best brands are mixing in all sorts of communication channels to stay in touch.
-From basic phone calls and emails to social media and sending mass texts, it’s important to understand how best to reach your customers and maintain a healthy relationship.
+From basic phone calls and emails to social media and sending mass texts, it’s important to understand how to effectively reach your customers and maintain a healthy relationship.

 customer service statistics